karljucutan/trapigo/README.md

 # TrapiGo

-Trapiko built on Go.
+Trapiko: Built in Go.
 Inspired by Traefik.